-Appointments are also available at the Fierce Grace Therapy Rooms in Kilburn Lane, Queens Park, and at City Road Therapy, City Road, EC1.
+Appointments are also available in London Bridge, Queens Park, and at City Road, EC1.

 Stress usually refers to the feelings of pressure people feel, when certain life events, or internal and external stressors create more pressure than they can handle.

 A wide range of factors can contribute to stress.
 Major life changes over which you have little or no control can cause stress.
 These include marriage, bereavement, serious illness in the family, moving home, having a baby or redundancy.

 On the other hand, a long period of difficult circumstances can also cause stress – for example troublesome relationships, unemployment, difficulties at work.